Last Updated on 7 November 2020.

 Therefore when I had a work trip to NYC this October I made the easy decision to head back to New England for a weekend with family and foliage.
 When I told my Mom I was coming home she insisted that I travel to my step-father’s lake house in New Hampshire instead of my childhood home in Massachusetts.
-Initially I objected since the distance was so great – at least an extra 6 hours round trip to make it to Lake Winnepesaukee rather than Worcester, but Mom pointed out it would be the height of foliage season.
+Initially, I objected since the distance was so great – at least an extra 6 hours round trip to make it to Lake Winnepesaukee rather than Worcester, but Mom pointed out it would be the height of foliage season.
 And where better in the world was there to experience it?

 Fabulous Foliage on I-93 in Franconia Notch

 The drive through Franconia Notch is one of the prettiest no matter the season.
 It was once home to the Old Man in the Mountain, a New Hampshire icon that adorns their license plates, route signs and hearts.
-Even without the rock formation this particular two lane highway is utterly gorgeous.
+Even without the rock formation, this particular two-lane highway is utterly gorgeous.

 As you enter Franconia Notch you pass along the side of a hill and get a great view of the White Mountains that lie beyond.
 The highway narrows some as you enter the notch, which is the valley between Cannon Mountain and Mount Lafayette.
 The area is known as the Franconia Notch Parkway.
-And also provides you great access to The Flume, the Basin and Profile Lake.
+And also provides you with great access to The Flume, the Basin and Profile Lake.

 The foliage looked like a bright patchwork quilt as it covered every inch of the side of the road and the mountains in our view.
 It was autumn at its most beautiful and it dazzled us with every shade of red, orange and yellow imaginable.
-The photos we took barely did it jealous and it seemed that every bend in the road we made as we wound our way up I-93 and through Franconia Notch was more beautiful than the last.
+The photos we took barely did it justice and it seemed that every bend in the road we made as we wound our way up I-93 and through Franconia Notch was more beautiful than the last.